Learning Theme: Self-discovery

 - And the development of design-thinking strategies and skills.

-The Forge year prepares students to be better participating members of society who are aware of everything that’s going on around them.
+The freshman year prepares students to be better participating members of society who are aware of everything that’s going on around them.

 - Eliza Smith,